simoore/timoshenko-fem/README.md

 This project is a small example of coding the finite element method.
 The first coded example is to determine the modal frequencies of a Timoshenko cantilever.
-The second solves Poisson't equation which models many physical phenomena.
+The second solves Poisson's equation which models many physical phenomena.

+## Timoshenko Beam

+The finite element method for a Timoshenko beam derives a mass and stiffness matrix which governs the behaviour of the beam.
+With no applied force there is a non-trival solution found from an eigenvalue problem.
+The coded example determines the first 5 modal frequencies of the beam from the eigenvalue problem and compares them with the theoretical modal frequencies of an Euler-Bernoulli beam.

 ## Poisson's Equation